-- 10 We simulate the records of a ground disdrometer.
+We simulate the records of a ground disdrometer.
 For this purpose, we run the propagation model and save the discretized DSD in the grid box just above the ground.
-For a given time and diameter class p, we note n_p the corresponding number of drops in a given box.
+For a given time and diameter class p, we note n_p , the corresponding number of drops in a given box.
 Then, for each of these n_p drops, we choose a diameter (following a uniform law in the interval $[p; p+1]\Delta D + D_0$) and a velocity.
-This velocity is the theoretical Atlas velocity for the diameter modulated by a gaussian white noise (as presented previously) representing the atmospheric turbulence.
-The height of the drop is finally - uniformly drawn in the interval [0; 100] m (height range of the grid box).
+This velocity is the theoretical Atlas velocity for the diameter modulated by Gaussian white noise (as presented previously), representing the atmospheric turbulence.
+The height of the drop is finally uniformly drawn in the interval [0; 100] m (height range of the grid box).

-All the end, we check which drops, among the n_p , will touch the ground during the time interval Δt (and so will be seen by the disdrometer).
-The drops touching the

-20 ground are recorded as observed by the disdrometer.
-This process is a way to mimic the natural variability of rain and to run in a stochastic way the observation operator defined by Eq.
-(12).
+At the end of the process, we check which drops, among the n_p , will touch the ground during the time interval Δt (and so will be seen by the disdrometer).
+The drops touching the ground are recorded as observed by the disdrometer.
+This process is a way to mimic the natural variability of rain and to run the observation operator defined by Eq.
+(12) in a stochastic way.